dhil/ocaml-multicont/README.md

 $ opam pin multicont git@github.com:dhil/ocaml-multicont.git
 ```

-### Building from source
+### Building and installing from source

 It is straightforward to build and install this library from source as
-its only dependency is an OCaml 5.0+ compiler.
-To build the whole
+its only dependencies are an OCaml 5.0+ compiler, dune, and
-library simply invoke the `all` rule, i.e.
+dune-configurator.
+To build the whole library simply invoke the `all`
+rule, i.e.

 ```shell
 $ make all